ryancollier/ryancollier.co-v2/index.md

 layout: home
 ---

 I’m a product designer living in Seattle, Washington.
 I have been doing human-centered design for 9-plus years.
-I’m most interested and motivated by projects that aim to make the world a better place in some way.
+I’m most interested and motivated by projects that attempt to make the world a better place in some small--or big!--way.

-My role has run the gamut from value definition to detailed design—be it interfaces, or services.
-I enjoying framing the role of product design in a broad way that works to discover and align human needs with business outcomes...
+I have worked on a variety of products and services in education, healthcare, and government.
+I like to work as a generalist, but enjoy the challenge of learning quickly and diving deep into problems.

-<a href="/contact/" class="content-link">More about me ➝</a>
+<a href="/about/" class="content-link">More about me ➝</a>